andrewdelprete/mdxc-example/README.md

 # mdxc-example
-This is a brief example of how you can use `mdxs` to create and import React components.
+This is a brief example of how you can use [MDXC](https://github.com/jamesknelson/mdxc) to create and import React components.

 ## Installation